fxlv/docs/freebsd/updating-ports.md

 ```
 Portmaster will figure out what is needed and do it all for you.

+### Synth
+Nowadays there's another great tool called [Synth](https://github.com/jrmarino/synth).
+It allows you to build a local repo of binary packages, it build stuff in parallel and has a nice UI.
+Much easier to use than Poudriere.

 ### Setting build options recursively
 Many ports allow to set various build options.